satyajitlion/GravLensing/research-log/Research Log 10-21-2025.md

 2. Develop a minimal script to generate mock lens data and try to convert a set of 2 mock lenses int into 2D "images" to understand the process and data structure.

 3. Begin a literature review on different neural network architectures suitable for this data type (e.g., GCNNs, Graph NNs, standard CNNs) to inform the model selection decision.

+4. Move from general group theory to specifically study the rotation and translation groups (e.g., the cyclic group C4, the rotation group SO(2)), which are most relevant for image equivariance.
 ##### Tags: